Engaged sociology is built into the fabric of UIC Sociology

 - The Policing in Chicago Research Group, led by associate professor Andy Clarno, has published multiple publicly accessible reports, several students are writing scholarly articles based on their research, and the group has presented their findings at academic conferences, community meetings, and teach-ins across the city.

-- Maria Krysan presented findings from her new book, Cycle of Segregation, at the John Marshall Law School.
+- Maria Krysan presented findings from her new book, Cycle of Segregation, at UIC Law.
 The event included a panel with the Oak Park Regional Housing Center and Housing Choice Partners, who discussed their stories and brought to life the ideas of the book.
 Watch the video of the event here.

 - Disseminating research expertise and findings to nonprofits, community groups, advocates, local, state and federal government agencies, the criminal justice system, the courts, public housing authorities, etc.